 The best thing to do is try each item of clothing on and remind yourself to look objectively at how they look next to your skin.
-If you still want to wear the colors that you love, even if they don’t compliment your skin, consider wearing them on bottom, not on top.
+(If you purchase online, look for stores with simple return policies.)
+If you still want to wear the colors that you love, even if they don’t compliment your skin, consider wearing them on the bottom, not on top.

 Shopping for clothes at any age is hard work.
 This is especially true given the fact that sales assistants are not necessarily compensated to make us look great; they are paid to sell us clothes.
-As Melanie mentioned:

 Shop assistants will sell you anything.
 Very few of them will tell you the truth about the color.

-According to Melanie, trying to match our clothes to our eyes can be a big mistake.
-As she said, “You think that the blue is bringing out the color in your eyes.
-In reality, it is doing exactly the opposite.”
+Trying to match our clothes to our eyes can be a big mistake.
+You think that the blue is bringing out the color in your eyes.
+In reality, it is doing exactly the opposite.
 Instead of trying to match your eye color, pay close attention to how your clothes look next to your skin tone.

-As we get older our skin tone changes.
+As we get older, our skin tone changes.
 Specifically, our skin tends to get a bit “redder” as the capillaries in our face get more fragile and break.
 This is one of the reasons that it is so difficult for many women our age to make reds look good with our skin.

 The same goes for pastels, which have a tendency to “mix” with our skin.
 This is yet another example of why color selection is so important when it comes to fashion for older women.

-According to Melanie, it’s better to stick with dark colors, such as black, dark blue, or bordo, for your basic items of clothing.
+It’s better to stick with dark colors, such as black, dark blue, or bordeaux, for your basic items of clothing.
 You can always accessorize them with other colors.
 Just be extra careful with reds and pastels.

-Perhaps the most important advice that Melanie gave me during our interview was to keep color in perspective.
+Perhaps the most important piece of advice is to keep color in perspective.
 Compared to “fit,” it’s just not that important.
-As she said, “What we really want to do it technically fit your body, so that the clothing fits you.
-Then, the color can be added.”
+What you really want to do is technically fit your body, so that the clothing fits you.
+Then, the color can be added.